ksoules/ss_standards/READ_ME_Steps.md

 	actions:
 		move each cell after the 4th column to a new row, copying the contents of the first four columns

-# Step 3: Clean Up the Data

-3a. separate indicator numbers from text
+2c.
+Separate indicator numbers from text
 	actions:
 		- moves indicator number to its own column
-		- updates parameters spreadsheet to whether or not the state has indicators
+		{- updates parameters spreadsheet to whether or not the state has indicators} not yet

-process_states.py
-- ??

-fill_and_transpose.py
-- ??

-transpose_rows.py
-- ??

-split_indicators.py
-- ??

-multi_function_script.py
-- looks like an initial attempt to run all of the scripts at once across all of the CSV files
+script: process_states_cleaner.py
+- uses params csv to know which operations to perform on each spreadsheet
+- does each of the steps above

+*current issues*
+- not all indicator numbers get recognized
+	- esp. if they start with a a phrase

 # Step 3 (maybe):